-Manifestations of overdose in patients have included nausea, vomiting, diarrhea, mucositis including stomatitis, gastrointestinal ulceration, skin disorders including exanthema, desquamation and epidermolysis, severe hematopoietic depression, veno-occlusive disease, acute renal failure, and death.
+Manifestations of overdose in patients have included nausea, vomiting, diarrhea, mucositis including stomatitis, gastrointestinal ulceration, severe skin disorders including skin exfoliation, exanthema, desquamation and epidermolysis, severe hematopoietic depression, veno-occlusive disease, acute renal failure, sepsis (including neutropenic sepsis) with fatal outcome and death.
 No specific information is available on the treatment of overdosage with COSMEGEN.
 Treatment is symptomatic and supportive.
 It is advisable to check skin and mucous membrane integrity as well as renal, hepatic, and bone marrow functions frequently.

 Hypersensitivity to any component of this product.

 This monograph has been modified to include the generic and brand name in many instances.